First the bad news about beginning homeschooling in high school:

-- It may be harder for your child to adjust to homeschooling because she’s been in school longer.
-Homeschoolers typically go through a process called deschooling — an adjustment from attending school to homeschooling.
+- It may be harder for your child to adjust to homeschooling because she's been in school longer.
+Homeschoolers typically go through a process called deschooling—an adjustment from attending school to homeschooling.
 It may take longer for older kids.

-- You might think an online program or “all-in-one” curriculum will work well because at this age your child should be able to work independently, but some curricula are inflexible and don’t stimulate the interests of some kinds of learners.
+- You might think an online homeschool program or "all-in-one" curriculum will work well because at this age your child should be able to work independently, but some curricula are inflexible and don't stimulate the interests of some kinds of learners.
 It might take a while to find what works.

 - Homeschooling communities are harder to join when you start with older kids.
 Many homeschoolers do attend school for the first time during their high school years, making it harder to find homeschool classes and social opportunities for older teens, especially if your kids didn't "grow up" in homeschooling.
 As a parent, you haven't had years to grow into the networking.